lwindolf/lzone-cheat-sheets/Examples/Javascript Examples/Javascript Modules.md

 Check the `export` statement in the module wether it has `as default` or not.
 If yes, use variant #1.

-## Get converted module from CDNJS
+## Get converted ESM module from CDNJS

 Just download `https://esm.run/<module name@version>` to get a auto converted module.
 The conversion will not always work, but often will and is easier than the other workarounds.